Pauline Tantot Poses With Pants Falling Down In New Sizzling Selfie

-Pauline Tantot showed off her flirty side today in a selfie that she posted to Instagram.
-The model was seen rocking a tiny white crop tank and a pair of yellow plaid pants.
-However, she wasn’t exactly wearing the pants, as it fell down her booty.
-The pants were bright yellow, and featured black zippers with silver hardware on the side and back pockets.
+Pauline Tantot showed off her flirty side today in a selfie that she posted to Instagram, where she was rocking a tiny white crop tank and a pair of yellow plaid pants.
+However, she wasn’t exactly wearing the pants, as the model allowed them to fall down and reveal her booty.
+The pants were bright yellow and featured black zippers with silver hardware on the side and back pockets.

-The stunner posed on top of a bed, while still wearing a pair of white boots.
-She stood up on her knees, while extending her arm to hold onto a small shelf.
+In the photo, Pauline posed on top of a bed while still wearing a pair of white boots.
+She stood up on her knees, extending her arm to hold onto a small shelf.
 This meant that her toned midriff and bare derriere were on full display, while her face was somewhat obscured by the phone she held in her left hand.

-Pauline gave her signature pout for the shot, as she looked intently at her phone screen.
-Her phone case featured tons of butterflies.
+Pauline gave her signature pout for the shot as she looked intently at her phone screen, revealing that its case featured tons of butterflies.
 She also pulled her hair up in a casual high ponytail, keeping things simple with few accessories.
-She wore her usual earrings, but went without a necklace, rings, or bracelets.
+She wore her usual earrings but went without a necklace, rings, or bracelets.

-The left side of the photo revealed the natural wood frame of the mirror.
-Plus, a small rabbit plush could be seen behind the bombshell on the bed, along with a dark side table.
+The left side of the photo showed the natural wood frame of the mirror.
+Additionally, a small rabbit plush could be seen behind the bombshell on the bed, along with a dark side table.

 Fans left many nice compliments for the Instagram sensation in the comments section.